trulio2/PCSX2-Cheats/Readme.md

 - Make a playable enemy.
 Find where a character is created and swap the information of the model and animations of the enemy
 - 002F8D68 hints here

+Givew characters all skills, spells and attacks

+- Find a way to keep this code active